src-d/rovers/README.md

 Uses the Bitbucket API to get new repositories as an anonymous user.

+**Note:** the first time this provider runs it may take a while to find git repositories, as the vast majority of repositories at the beginning of the API results are mercurial repositories.

 ### cgit

 cgit is a popular service to create your own self-hosted Git repository provider.